Modern American Style - Interior Design Inspiration

 -

-Opt for well-crafted sofas and chairs with simple lines and plush, tailored fabrics.
-Think linen or cotton blends in muted hues.
-Comfortable upholstery is central to modern American homes; prioritize both comfort and durability.
-Look for subtle details like piping or tufting for a sophisticated yet approachable feel.
+Choose well-crafted sofas and chairs with simple lines and plush, tailored upholstery.
+Think linen or cotton blends in muted colors.
+Comfortable upholstery is a staple of an American home, so focus on both comfort and durability.
+Look for details like piping or tufting that give the piece an approachable elegance.

 -